 Try to give the bread that you are making the time that it needs to rise.
-It’s also true that different types of bread will take different amounts of time to rise, and this means that you’ll want to check information for the specific bread recipe that you are using.
+It’s also true that different types of bread will take different amounts of time to rise, and this means that you’ll want to check information for the bread recipe that you are using.

-If you’re able to get the bread to rise by just waiting it out, then you won’t have to troubleshoot any further.
-If this isn’t the issue that you’re experiencing, then there are still other things to consider.
+If you’re able to get the bread to rise by just waiting it out, you won’t have to troubleshoot any further.
+If this isn’t the issue that you’re experiencing, there are still other things to consider.

 2 – You Got the Ingredients Wrong

 One of the more common mistakes that throw people off when making bread is making a small mistake with the ingredients.
-If you can’t get the bread to rise no matter what you do, then it might be that you didn’t add all of the right ingredients.
+If you can’t get the bread to rise no matter what you do, it might be that you didn’t add all of the right ingredients.

 Try to go over the recipe that you are using again and check to see if you used all of the ingredients that you were supposed to.
 If you did, then you will be able to go on to something else, but it’s plausible that you might have missed something.